On Approximability of Steiner Tree in $\ell_p$-metrics: Introduction

 \subsection{Organization of the Paper}

 In Section~\ref{sec:prelim} we define the problems of interest to this paper.
-In Section ~\ref{sec: reduction from cst to dst}, we relate \cst to \dst, describing the reduction between the two problems.
-In Section~\ref{sec:metricspace}, we provide our generic framework of moving from a set system to an abstract and yet parameterized metric space.
+In Section~\ref{sec: l_inf cst hardness} we prove \apx-hardness of \cst in the $\ell_{\infty}$-metric via a reduction from graph coloring.
+In Section~\ref{sec:metricspace}, we provide our generic framework of moving from a set system to an abstract and yet parameterized metric space to obtain hardness of \dst.
 In Section~\ref{sec: l_p}, we detail our $\ell_p$-metric embedding of the abstract metric space described in the previous section.
-In Section~\ref{sec: l_inf cst hardness} we prove \apx-hardness of \cst in the $\ell_{\infty}$-metric via a reduction from graph coloring.
+In Section~\ref{sec: reduction from cst to dst}, we relate \cst to \dst, describing the reduction between the two problems.
 In Appendix~\ref{sec:explicit}, we prove explicit factors of inapproximability for \dst in $\ell_0,\ell_1,$ and $\ell_2$-metrics.
 In Appendix~\ref{sec: string metrics}, we explain how to derive inapproximability of \dst in string metrics using known results from the literature.
 In Appendix~\ref{sec: dimensionality reduction}, we show that our hardness results for \dst hold even in $O(\log n)$-dimensions using a specialized near-isometric embedding.